brefphp/bref/docs/websites.md

 You can either [setup a custom domain to point to this URL](environment/custom-domains.md#custom-domains-for-static-files-on-s3) or setup CloudFront as explained below.

 > In this section we explained how to host assets on S3.
 It is also possible to host static websites on S3 (i.e. HTML files).
-In that cas you will need to enable this feature and use different S3 URLs.
+In that case you will need to enable this feature and use different S3 URLs.
 See [the AWS documentation](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html) to learn more.

 If you need to enable CORS, for example if a CSS or JavaScript file needs to load additional resources like fonts from S3: